huggingface/transformers/docs/source/model_doc/qdqbert.rst

 Tips:

-An example of using QDQBERT model to perform quatization aware training and post training quantization for SQUAD task can be found at [QAT-qdqbert](transformers
+An example of using QDQBERT model to perform quatization aware training and post training quantization for SQUAD task can be found at transformers/examples/pytorch/question-answering/QAT-qdqbert.
-/examples/pytorch/question-answering/QAT-qdqbert)

 This model was contributed by `<INSERT YOUR HF USERNAME HERE>
 <https://huggingface.co/<INSERT YOUR HF USERNAME HERE>>`__.
 The original code can be found `here